 Thea describes her Open Water Course in Cozumel:

-We dove with Alex SCUBA which is owned by Master Instructor, Alex Oliver and both he and his team were excellent.
+We dove with Alex SCUBA which is owned by Master Instructor, Alex Oliver.
+Both he and his team were excellent.
 My instructor was endlessly patient when I struggled with my mask skills and helped me complete the course in the end.
 Alex even has a pool at his house where you can practice your skills before trying them in the ocean.
-He offers very competitive pricing that includes discounts the more often you dive, so we ended up doing several dives after the course and became more confident each time.
+He offers very competitive pricing that includes discounts the more often you dive.
+We ended up doing several dives after the course and became more confident each time.
 The water there is clear, relatively warm, and every dive was interesting in its own way.
 After a lovely day in the ocean, there are plenty of places to enjoy some delicious Mexican food and margaritas too.

 Egypt offers the chance to dive in the beautiful Red Sea, and explosion of color and full of sea life.
 An excellent choice for those based in Europe as it is not too far to travel.